Cubic fourfolds, Kuznetsov components and Chow motives: Introduction

 The next step towards the proof of Theorem~\ref{T:cubics} consists in showing that this isomorphism $\Gamma : \h(X) \to \h(X')$ respects the algebra structure.
 This is achieved in Proposition~\ref{P:upgradeFrob}, the proof of which relies on the recently established \textit{multiplicative Chow--K\"unneth relation}~\eqref{E:mult} for cubic fourfolds (Theorem~\ref{thm:MCKcubic}).

-To make the analogy with our previous work \cite{FV2} even more transparent, we also investigate the case of cubic fourfolds with associated (twisted) K3 surfaces, resulting in the following: \begin{thm2}[Theorem~\ref{T:cubicK3v3}] Let $X$ be a smooth cubic fourfold over a field $K$ and let $S$ be a K3 surface over $K$ equipped with a Brauer class $\alpha$.
-Assume that $\AA_X$ and $\D^b(S,\alpha)$ are Fourier--Mukai derived-equivalent.
-Then the transcendental motives $\h^4_{tr}(X)(2)$ and $\h^2_{tr}(S)(1)$ are isomorphic as quadratic spaces in the category of rational Chow motives over $K$. \end{thm2}
+To make the analogy with our previous work \cite{FV2} even more transparent, we also investigate the case of cubic fourfolds with associated (twisted) K3 surfaces, resulting in the following strengthening of \cite[Theorem 0.4]{Buelles}. \begin{thm2}[Theorem~\ref{T:cubicK3v3}] Let $X$ be a smooth cubic fourfold over a field $K$ and let $S$ be a K3 surface over $K$ equipped with a Brauer class $\alpha$.
+Assume that $\AA_X$ and $\D^b(S,\alpha)$ are Fourier--Mukai equivalent.
+Then the transcendental motives $\h^4_{\tr}(X)(2)$ and $\h^2_{\tr}(S)(1)$ are isomorphic as quadratic space objects in the category of rational Chow motives over $K$. \end{thm2}

+Note that by Orlov's result, any equivalence between $\AA_X$ and $\D^b(S,\alpha)$ is a Fourier--Mukai equivalent, at least when $\alpha=0$.

 In a similar vein to Corollary~\ref{Cor:main}, one obtains from Theorem~\ref{T:cubics-quadratic} and Theorem~\ref{T:cubicK3} respectively, after passing to any Weil cohomology theory $\HH^*$ (e.g., Betti, $\ell$-adic, crystalline), isomorphisms